Wisc-HCI/CoFrame/README.md

 We accomplish this with an authoring tool that incorporates a Blockly-based visual programming language called EvD-Script, a simulation environment built in Unity, and an expert checklist that directs the operator to think in four frames:
-Safety, Program Quality, Performance, and Buisness Objectives.
+Safety, Program Quality, Robot Performance, and Buisness Objectives.

 ## System Architecture
 TODO